-Parameter Description VLAN (The section is displayed, if the VLAN MUX Mode choice of the Ethernet WAN type radio button is selected on the Advanced / Interface grouping page.)
+Parameter Description Ethernet MTU The maximum size of units transmitted by the interface.
+MAC A MAC address assigned to the interface.
+This parameter is mandatory if your ISP uses MAC address binding.
+In the field, enter the MAC address registered by your ISP upon concluding the agreement.
+Also you can set the address of a device connected to the router's LAN at the moment.
+To do this, select the relevant value from the drop-down list (the field will be filled in automatically). ' this connection type can be used if the VLAN MUX Mode value is ernet WAN type drop-down list on the Advanced / Interface grouping / Make WAN page.)
 Allow to create several connections assigned to this port If the checkbox is selected, the router is able to use several untagged connections.
 Use VLAN If the checkbox selected, the router is able to use tagged VLAN connections.
 VLAN ID An identifier for the VLAN.
 The field is displayed when the Use VLAN checkbox is selected.
 VLAN priority A priority tag for the type of traffic transmitted.
 The field is displayed when the Use VLAN checkbox is selected.